-How to Reverse Sear a Steak is a simple guide for you to follow if you want to learn how to smoke a steak (reverse sear method)!
+Smoked Steak Recipe – a simple guide for you to follow if you want to learn how to smoke a steak (reverse sear method)!
 So easy and so good!
 Serve in a Steak Salad or Steak Tacos!

 Looking for a fun and different way to cook your steaks?
 Then this is going to be your new favorite recipe!
 Cook a perfect, juicy steak using your smoker!